Butternut Squash Chili is hearty and flavorful with tender chicken, soft veggies, and quinoa, all simmered together in the slow cooker.

 - Spray a 6-quart slow cooker with nonstick spray.
 Trim excess fat from the chicken and cut it into 2-inch chunks.
 Rinse the quinoa in a fine-mesh sieve and set it aside.

 - If your slow cooker has a sauté function, use that; otherwise, heat olive oil in a pot over medium-high heat.
 Add the onion and sauté until golden, about 5–7 minutes.
-Then, add the garlic and sauté until fragrant, about 30 seconds.
+Then, add garlic and sauté until fragrant, about 30 seconds.
 Stir in the tomato paste, seasoning blend, salt, and pepper.
 Sauté for another 1–2 minutes until fragrant.

 - Pour in diced tomatoes without draining, mixing well and scraping any browned bits from the bottom of the pan.
 Transfer this mixture into the slow cooker.

 - Add chili beans, corn, black beans, chicken thighs, quinoa, and chicken stock to the Crock-Pot.
 Stir thoroughly, ensuring the chicken is submerged in the liquid.
-Cook on high for 3–4 hours, or until the chicken shreds easily (see note 5).
+Cook on high for 3–4 hours, or until chicken shreds easily (see note 5).

 - Once cooked, remove the chicken and place it in a bowl.
 Shred the chicken using two forks, then return it to the slow cooker.
 For a heartier texture, you can also mash some of the squash.